 Consider the venue

-The first and most important thing to consider when shopping for wedding decor is your venue and consider whether or not you are starting with a blank slate, Padalecki explains.
-Find out what's available at the site before you start shopping “Some venues feature massive chandeliers, so you don’t need to pay for hanging festoon lights or add tons of uplighting, while other venues offer an empty ballroom that is perfect for transforming in any way," she adds.
+The first and most important thing to consider when shopping for wedding decor is your venue.
+Consider whether or not you are starting with a blank slate, Padalecki explains.
+Find out what's available at the site before you start shopping.
+“Some venues feature massive chandeliers, so you don’t need to pay for hanging festoon lights or add tons of uplighting, while other venues offer an empty ballroom that is perfect for transforming in any way," she adds.

 Your decor budget is another important thing to consider.
 “Decor elements don’t have to break the bank,” says Padalecki.
 “You can pick up golden tapered candlesticks from Amazon instead of renting them from a company, and then you can use them again,” she suggests.
 “By choosing design elements that relate to your taste, you can reuse some of the pieces in your home or for future events.”